ajesler/octo-captioned-image/README.md

 ## Testing

-There are two sets of tests, one for the caption extractor and one full integration test with octopress-ink.
+There are two sets of tests; caption extraction/option parsing logic, and a rendered output check.

 ```
 rake test